Disability Living Allowance

 - a mobility component - if you can't walk or need help getting around.

 Some people will be entitled to get just one component; others may get both.

 The care component and mobility component are paid at different rates depending on how your disability affects you.
 For more information see DLA care component and DLA mobility component.

 Disability Living Allowance can only be claimed for children aged under 16, it has been abolished for all new claims from people aged between 16 and state pension age.
 Any new claim for this age group should be for Personal Independence Payment instead.
 Each claim is assessed individually to see whether you meet the eligibility rules and which rate is payable.

 How do I claim?

-Any new claim for 16 - 65 year olds should be for Personal Independence Payment instead.
+Any new claim from those aged between 16 and state pension age should be for Personal Independence Payment instead.

 Disability Living Allowance is administered by the Department for Work and Pensions.
 Contact details are on the Disability benefits helpline page.
 For Northern Ireland claim details are on the NIdirect website.

 The application form is very long and asks for a lot of personal information.
 You should get a friend, relative or adviser to help you complete it if possible.
 Many advice agencies can make an appointment for you to visit them to do this.
 There may be some sections of the form that you are more comfortable filling in on your own, but a professional adviser is used to dealing with sensitive information and can help you complete the form correctly.
 For organisations that can help with claiming disability benefits please visit the sites on our more advice page.

 If you start to get Disability Living Allowance it might increase the amount of other benefits you're entitled to because of an extra amount called a premium, for example: